LukeWedmore/malawi_seismogenic_source_model/README.md

 ## Citation
 Prior to publication please cite this database as:
+Williams, J. N., Wedmore, L. N .J., Fagereng, Å., Werner, M. J., Biggs, J., Mdala, H., Kolawole, F., Shillington, D. J., Dulanya, Z., Mphepo, F., Chindandali, P., Wright, L. J. M.., Scholz, C. A. Geological and geodetic constraints on the seismic hazard of Malawi's active faults: the Malawi Seismogenic Source Database (MSSD). _Manuscript submitted to Natural Hazards and Earth System Sciences_

-## Database Design
+## Database Design and File Formats
-The MSSD consists of two components:
+The MSSD is a geospatial database that consists of two separate components:
 1) A 3D geometrical model of seismogenic sources in Malawi
-2) The mapped trace of each source, with associated source attributes (### Data Table).
+2) The mapped trace of each source in a GIS vector format, with associated source attributes (Data Table).

-## Data Format
-The MSSD is a geospatial database containing a collective of seismogenic source traces in GIS vector format.
+Each section, fault and multi-fault is associated with a source in the 3D geometrical model that is listed in a  comma-separated-values (csv) file.
+The sections, faults and multi-faults are described in separate geospatial files that describe the map-view geometry and metadata that control each sources earthquake magnitude and frequency for seismic hazard purposes.

+The sections, faults and multi-faults in this database are provided in a variety of GIS vector file formats.
+[GeoJSON] is the version of record, and any changes should be made in this version before they are converted to other file formats using the script in the repository that uses the [GDAL] tool [ogr2ogr] (the script is adapted from https://github.com/cossatot/central_am_carib_faults/blob/master/convert.sh - we thank Richard Styron for making this publicly available).
+The other versions available are [ESRI ShapeFile], [KML], [GMT], and [GeoPackage].

 ### Data Table
 Attribute                      | Type        | Description                | Notes